International Alumni Mentoring Program

 Minimum engagement requirements for this program:

-- Watch the program information session video before submitting a registration form
+- It is recommended that you have attended the program information session (or viewed the recording) before submitting a registration form.

-- Prepare for and participate in minimum 1 meeting or up to 3 meetings based on your career development objectives and mentor’s availability
+- Prepare for and participate in a minimum of 2 meetings, up to 4 meetings based on your career development objectives and mentor’s availability.
+Any additional meetings are optional.

-- Submit meeting reflection form after each meeting
+- Submit a meeting reflection form after each meeting.

-- Complete program evaluation form after the last mentoring meeting
+- Complete the program evaluation form after the last mentoring meeting.

 What are the benefits of joining this program?